dexX7/mastercore-rpc-tests/README.md

 Four nodes are created to simulate and test behavior of Master Core.
-Nodes are exposed as property of a descendant of [framework_base.py](framework_base.py) and [framework_extension.py](framework_extension.py) and can be used to interact with Master Core on the RPC layer.
+Nodes are exposed as property of a descendant of [framework_base.py](framework_base.py) and [framework_extension.py](framework_extension.py) and can be used to interact with Omni Core on the RPC layer.

 Starting point is generally `run_test` in an descendant of `MasterTestFramework`.
 A very simple test could start like this: